 The UHCP has a highly complex system of user charges, with co-payments varying based on the type of health service and beneficiary category (Table 4).

-A highly unusual feature is that specific health services are also subject to a monetary ceiling on how much the state will cover.
+A highly unusual feature among health systems in Europe is that specific health services are also subject to a monetary ceiling on how much the state will cover.
 The ceiling is set either per episode of care or on an annual basis.
 For example, the state will not cover services worth more than 15,000 GEL for each episode of emergency inpatient care or 15,000 GEL a year for elective surgery or 12,000 GEL a year for cancer treatment.

 Another unusual feature is that health care providers are allowed to balance bill patients – that is, they are allowed to charge them more than the UHCP tariff for both outpatient and inpatient care.
 In both cases – ceiling and balance billing – the patient is expected to pay any costs exceeding the ceiling or the UHCP tariff out of pocket, on top of any UHCP co-payments.
 Most UHCP co-payments are in the form of percentage co-payments, where the user pays a share of the service price.
 For both outpatient and inpatient care, service prices may vary significantly by provider.